gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and in their midst the big cargo hauler and the cage cart.

 Maddy counted quickly.
-"Where are the others?"
-Maddy asked, shouting once more to be heard.
+"Where are the other bots?"
+Maddy asked, raising her voice to be heard.

 "This does not know."
 Dockety hesitated.
 "That is worrying."

-Without slowing down it veered over to the side of the highway to scoop up one rock and then another.
+Without slowing down it veered over to the side of the highway to snatch up a pair of rocks.
 "Take this," it ordered,
-handing her one of the rocks.
+handing one to her.
 "Get on the cage.
-Climb forward, then get on the one pulling the cart and disable its regular.
+Climb forward, then get on the one pulling the cart and disable its regulator.
 Forcefully,"
 it added.